surfacesyntacticud/website/content/guidelines/u/_index.md

 SUD is a Surface-syntax Universal Dependencies scheme.
 SUD follows the Surface syntax criteria (favoring functional heads) and can be automatically converted in the UD scheme.

 This page describes the universal principles used in SUD.
-Some pages are available for specific usage of SUD in [Naija](../pcm)
+Some pages are available for specific usage of SUD in [French](../french) and [Naija](../pcm).

 ## General Principles
 SUD differs from UD in several [general principles](./general_principles).